-Land Management Accomplishments (FY 2014-2015)
+Land Management Accomplishments (FY 2015-2016)

-- The District conducted prescribed burns on approximately 6,200 acres, as well as vegetation management (herbicide) and habitat enhancements on approximately 1,723 acres. - 1,131 camping permits were issued at 88 reservation-only sites on District lands. - 15 special resource area permits were issued for larger events on District property. - 12 recreation areas, phase two of reservable campsites, were added to the District's online reservation system for the Apalachicola, Choctawhatchee, and Escambia River WMAs which provide 58 campsites.
-In addition, the second phase of a program to replace and improve signage on District lands was partially completed. - Eight timber harvests were conducted to remove offsite sand pine and thin loblolly, longleaf, and slash pine totaling 1,812 acres.

-• More than 7,200 acres of District-owned land were surveyed for invasive exotic plants, and control measures were implemented for all identified problem areas.
+- The District conducted prescribed burns on approximately 6,700 acres of District lands, as well as vegetation management (herbicide) and habitat enhancements on 2,169 acres. - The District's new land management database was completed along with growth and yield modeling to evaluate future timber management scenarios and develop timber revenue projections for future years. - 2,070 camping permits were issued at 88 reservation-only sites on District lands. - 15 special resource area permits were issued for larger events on District property. - Six timber harvests totaling 2,388 acres were active, removing offsite sand pine and thinning loblolly, longleaf, and slash pine. - More than 8,898 acres of District-owned land were surveyed for invasive exotic plants, and control measures were implemented for all identified problem areas.